Jim-Read/CookBookShopper_sideapp1/README.md

 2. CLI seed, create, drop commands working with DB
 3. Validation is included with user recipe creations
 4. Factory pattern setup

-5. Some tests have been setup and working - more to come WIP on new endpoints etc
+to do - Some tests have been setup and working - more to come WIP on new endpoints etc

 ## Authentication and Authorisation WIP